ckeditor/ckeditor5/docs/updating/nim-migration/predefined-builds.md

 If you are using the predefined builds from CDN, follow the steps below.

-One notable difference between the old and new CDN builds is that the former uses `<script>` tags while the latter uses `<script type="module">` tags, which behave differently in some cases.
+One notable difference between the old and new CDN builds is that the former uses the `<script>` tags while the latter uses the `<script type="module">` tags, which behave differently in some cases.
 For more information, see this [MDN page explaining the differences between modules and standard scripts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#other_differences_between_modules_and_standard_scripts).

 1. Start by removing the `<script>` tags that contain the old build.